-Kids love to mix paint!
-It's just like magic!
+Kids love to mix paint, making just the right color of brown takes a bit of measurement and is a lot of fun!
 For this activity we are going to make brown!

 For this tutorial the kids made mud for their trucks and cars to drive through and make tracks

 Provide each child with a measuring tool and something to mix on.
 A paper plate works great for this and makes for easy clean-up.
 A set of dedicated cheap measuring utensils is a must-have for any art kit.

 Ask your preschoolers what they know about mixing colors.
 Some may have a lot of experience with this already!
 Ask if they can think of any colors they could make with the provided paint.
 After some discussion, explain that for this activity they will be making the color brown.

 Before starting, be sure to explain the process so children can be successful.
 They will measure out 3 TB Red, 3 TB Yellow, & 1 TB Blue, then swirl around to mix.
 Encourage your preschooler to act out the directions as you give them for practice.

 Next, preschoolers start measuring out the paint.
 The suggested ratio is 3 Red, 3 Yellow, & 1 Blue.
 You can use any measurement you like, we used a tablespoon.
 For less paint try a teaspoon.

 Encourage your preschooler to measure the paint themselves and keep count of how many tablespoons they have added.